matborycki/Pioneer_repo/README.md

 ### JavaScript guide

-I learn JavaScript from the Scrimba's guide, which you can find _[here](https://scrimba.com/learn/learnjavascript "I like it, so check that out!")_
+I learn JavaScript from the _[Scrimba's guide]((https://scrimba.com/learn/learnjavascript "I like it, so check that out!")_, which is a quick, fast-pased introduction to JavaScript with a very friendly narration.

 ### Markdown guide